awslabs/aws-service-catalog-factory/docs/source/factory/designing_your_product.md

 Your products are AWS Service Catalog Products and so you are confined to the conventions of Service Catalog.

 ## Product Versions
 In Service Catalog, each product has one or more versions.
-A consumer of your products will be able to provision each version of each product you provide but there are limitations.
-You cannot share resources between the AWS Service Catalog product versions - for example if you create an IAM Policy in version one of a product you will not be able to modify it in version two.
-Version two will have its own resources independent of version ones resources.
+Versions represent changes to your products.
+When you make a change to a published product it is recommended to make a new version and make it available to your users.

-Given this, the recommended approach is to make incremental changes to a product within the same version.
-Versions are useful to provide alternative ways of achieving the same goal - for example you may want a networking product that has a transit-vpc version, a transit-gateway version or a standalone version.
+Users can provision multiple versions of your product at the same time or they may choose to update a product from one version to another.
+It is good to communicate to your users whether you would like them to update a product or provision a new product when you issue a change.

 ## Product Right-Sizing
 Right-sizing your product is difficult.
 Try to create products that achieve a business outcome and that can be deployed